alexmc2/movie_recommendations/README.md

 The app will be deployed using AWS.

-I've collected and embedded the movie data (IMDB's top 10,000) into the Chroma vector database and I'm about to start building the backend.
+I've collected and embedded the movie data (IMDB's top 10,000) into the Chroma vector database.

 Here's an interesting 2D visualisation of the embeddings created by OpenAI's text-embedding-ada-002 model.
 This graph represents the top 10,000 films on IMDB which have been clustered together based on relatedness between the films.